Ritsham/git-learning/README.md

 # git-learning
-learning how to use git
+learning how to use git.
+In order to become a good developer making my git and github exploring journey.